chenfengokha/noiseOnTree/README.md

    For automatic running, please go to PacBio_analysis_pipeline files.

    For manual running, please go to PacBio_Analysis_scripts files.
-   Using "python [name of the script] -h" to viewer the helpfile for each script.
+   Using "python [name of the script] -h" to view the helpfile for each script.

-2.11
+2.Fig2